Skip to Content

 Our lab also assists physicians in meeting all your emergency, preventive and restorative heart health needs.

-• Angioplasty and stenting: procedure to open blocked or narrowed blood vessels to the heart
+• Angioplasty and stenting — Opens blocked or narrowed blood vessels to the heart

-• Cardioversion for atrial fibrillation (AFib): procedure that sends electrical energy to the heart to restore a normal heart rate and rhythm if you have AFib
+• Cardioversion for atrial fibrillation (AFib) — Sends electrical energy to the heart to restore a normal heart rate and rhythm if you have AFib

-• Declotting of arteriovenous (AV) fistula: procedure used for dialysis patients to improve or regain blood flow in an irregular vein-to-artery connection
+• Declotting of arteriovenous (AV) fistula — Helps to improve or regain blood flow in an irregular vein-to-artery connection after dialysis

-• Defibrillator implantation (ICD): device implanted to pace the heart and correct life-threatening cardiac arrhythmias
+• Defibrillator implantation (ICD) — Paces the heart and corrects life-threatening cardiac arrhythmias

-• Diagnostic and interventional peripheral procedures: to open blocked or partially blocked arteries that supply blood to the head, neck, abdomen and legs
+• Diagnostic and interventional peripheral procedures — Opens blocked or partially blocked arteries that supply blood to the head, neck, abdomen and legs

-• Directional and rotational atherectomy: procedure to remove plaque in blood vessels
+• Directional and rotational atherectomy — Removes plaque in blood vessels

-• Inferior vena cava (IVC) filter insertion: procedure to prevent blood clots created by a DVT from traveling to the lungs
+• Inferior vena cava (IVC) filter insertion — Prevents blood clots created by a DVT from traveling to the lungs

-• Intra-aortic balloon pump insertion: procedure that helps the heart pump blood
+• Intra-aortic balloon pump insertion — Helps the heart pump blood

-• Left and right heart catheterization: procedure to diagnose or treat certain heart conditions
+• Left and right heart catheterization — Diagnoses or treats certain heart conditions

-• Temporary pacemaker insertion: procedure to help normalize heartbeat pace that has been temporarily out of rhythm
+• Temporary pacemaker insertion — Helps normalize heartbeat pace that has been temporarily out of rhythm

 Emergency heart care we offer

-Our heart care team is well-equipped and prepared to treat a variety of cardiovascular conditions, including heart attacks, in our emergency room (ER).
-Additionally, a dedicated interventionist cardiologist is on call 24/7 at our hospital to ensure you get the fast, high quality care you need when you need it most.
+In our emergency room (ER), our heart care team is equipped and prepared to treat a variety of cardiovascular conditions, including heart attacks.
+Additionally, a dedicated interventionist cardiologist is on call 24/7 at our hospital to ensure you get fast, high-quality care when you need it most.

 Heart attack symptoms